 That’s true of all the non-book stuff I carry: the flags, posters, toys, games, stickers, DVDs.
 I always want to use things like the talk balls with students myself, so that I know I can recommend them for adults as well as children.
 You always need another way to introduce or review language – and if it’s not fun, students aren’t going to learn!

 (NOTE: If you’d like to take a look at some of that fun stuff, you can watch a video of Annie demonstrating, thanks to AISWA.

 How can people get in touch or organise to visit?

-Call me or email (go to the Language Centre Bookshop website for details), find me on Facebook, or on LinkedIn.
+Call me on 0407 386 453 or email (go to the Language Centre Bookshop website for phone number and email details), find me on Facebook, or on LinkedIn.
 The shop is only 7 minutes from the city, and buses go past the front door.
 There’s plenty of parking round the corner, in Kadina Street, and I have a customer parking spot under the building – just go down the laneway.

 I’m saying ‘make an appointment’ because I’m happy to meet at a time that suits people.
 However if someone is going down Charles Street and wants to call by, they’re welcome to try the door and see if I’m here!
 (I’m number 333A.)

 Thanks, Annie – good luck with it all!